GitSubham-00/Weekend_Getaway_Ranker/README.md

 - **Google review ratings**
 - **Popularity (number of Google reviews)**

-This project was developed as part of a **Data Engineering assignment round** and focuses on data preprocessing, feature engineering, and ranking logic using **Python and Pandas**.
+This project focuses on data preprocessing, feature engineering, and ranking logic using **Python and Pandas**.

 ---